December 20, 2018

 Read the full Rubik’s case study.

 HP manufactures computers, workstations, and printers for businesses and consumers alike.

-When they decided to expand their Asia-Pacific division (and open five online stores), they realized they needed an eCommerce platform that was future-ready but still had a “local feel.”
+When they decided to expand their Asia-Pacific division (and open five online stores), they realized they needed to work on a B2B eCommerce business plan that was future-ready but still had a “local feel.”

 HP turned to Magento Commerce for a platform that could support multiple stores globally.
 With the best in site navigation, design templates, and on-site security, Magento was an obvious choice when it came to expanding their B2B eCommerce website.

 Creating several new online stores in different regions came with its own set of obstacles–particularly in terms of content, processing payments, and language translation.
-With the right eCommerce platform, the transition was made seamless and the payoff was significant.
+They built the right website for their company, the transition was seamless and the payoff was significant.

 The result was a more “local” feel for users online and a movement of 23 percent of users opting to purchase their products online as opposed to at an in-person store.

 Read more about HP and their success with Magento Commerce.

 3. Building Projects Made Easy with Selco

 Selco Builders Warehouse is a British brand that connects building contractors and tradespeople with building material products.